If a woman in your life has recently given birth, then there’s a 1 in 5 chance they are struggling with postpartum depression.

 10. Clean the house but don’t make a big deal about it

-Moms are infamous for not asking for help.
 Do it while she’s napping so she can’t tell you to stop.
-Cleaning will be the last thing on her mind but looking around at piles of laundry, overflowing garbages or dishes in the sink will cause her more anxiety.
+Cleaning will be the last thing on her mind but looking around at piles of laundry, overflowing garbage bins or dishes in the sink will cause her unnecessary stress and anxiety.
 It’s one thing to tell her not to worry about the cleaning, it’s another to make the clutter magically disappear.
+A clutter free environment will help her mind to feel clutter-free as well.

 11. Get up with her in the middle of the night